crystallabs/event_handler/README.md

 ### Channels

 Emitted events can also be sent through Channels.
-EventHandler comes with convenience classes and functions for this purpose:
+EventHandler comes with convenience types and functions for this purpose:

 Channels can be created with Channel(T) or an aliased type: